uveta/uveta.github.io/source/source/_drafts/github-workflow-unity-azure-static-webapps.md

 disqusId: github-workflow-unity-azure-static-webapps
 ---

-{% asset_img github-workflow.jpg GitHub Workflow %}
+{% asset_img github.jpg GitHub %}

-This post explains how to create a GitHub workflow, which builds, tests and deploys a Unity project to Azure Static Web Apps instance.
-Due to nature of Azure Static Web Apps, it is a convenient way to develop and test any game built on Unity WebGL platform.
+This post explains how to create a GitHub workflow, which builds, tests and deploys a Unity project to Azure Static Web Apps (SWA) instance.
+Due to foundations on which SWA was built, it represents a perfect way to develop and test any game built on Unity WebGL platform.

 <!-- more -->

 _This post is part of **.NET Advent 2022!** Check other great entries [here](https://dotnet.christmas/).
-It is also a companion post to [how I learned Unity in 21 days](./unity-in-21-days.md)_
+It is also a companion to my [other post, about how I learned Unity in 21 days](../unity-in-21-days)._

 ## Building and testing Unity project